lidihei/pylcurve/README.md

 # pylcurve
-This is a python wrapper of lcurve written by Thomas Marsh
+This is a python wrapper of lcurve written by Jiao Li (lijiao@bao.ac.cn).
+The [lcurve](https://github.com/trmrsh/cpp-lcurve) is for modelling of light curves which is written by Thomas Marsh.

 - major modification:
 - - trm/lcurve.h add Pparam(double value, double range, double dstep, bool vary, bool defined) and